Kotlin Help

 compilerOptions

-Extension-level common compiler options that are used as defaults for all targets and shared source sets.
-To use it, add the following opt-in: @OptIn(ExperimentalKotlinGradlePluginApi::class)
+Specifies common extension-level compiler options that are used as defaults for all targets and shared source sets.

 Targets

-Target is a part of the build responsible for compiling, testing, and packaging a piece of software aimed at one of the supported platforms.
-Kotlin provides target presets for each platform.
-See how to use a target preset.
+A target is a part of the build responsible for compiling, testing, and packaging a piece of software aimed at one of the supported platforms.
+Kotlin provides targets for each platform, so you can instruct Kotlin to compile code for that specific target.
+Learn more about setting up targets.

 Each target can have one or more compilations.
 In addition to default compilations for test and production purposes, you can create custom compilations.